-exception avocado.core.exceptions.TestError Bases: avocado.core.exceptions.TestBaseException exception avocado.core.exceptions.TestFail
+exception avocado.core.exceptions.TestError Bases: avocado.core.exceptions.TestBaseException

 Indicates that the test was not fully executed and an error happened.

 This is the sort of exception you raise if the test was partially executed and could not complete due to a setup, configuration, or another fatal condition.